 The Steering Committee currently has two standing subcommittees that inform the CoC's funding decisions.
 These committees meet on an as-needed basis.

 1. Scorecard Committee

-- Comprised of one representative from each NC BoS Regional Committee - Determines criteria and scoring guidelines for new and renewal project scorecards
+- Comprised of one representative from each NC BoS Regional Committee - Determines criteria and scoring guidelines for new and renewal project scorecards e.
+Coordinated Assessment Council

 2. Project Review Committee